romanszewczyk/JAmodel/11_TwoStepSolver/README.md

 presented during the Automation2018 Conference.

-Please note that these scripts are not working with MATLAB Scripts require differential evolution implementation in de_min() finction.
+Please note that these scripts are not working with MATLAB Scripts require differential evolution implementation in de_min() function.